librenms/librenms/doc/Support/Device-Sensors.md

 ## Device Sensors

-LibreNMS has a standard for device sensors they are split into groups.
+LibreNMS has a standard for device sensors they are split into categories.
+This doc is to help users understand device sensors in general, if you need help with developing sensors for a device please see the Contributing + Developing section.

 ### Health Sensors